Allergan CEO: large deal would be an unlikely outcome of review

-NEW YORK, April 30 (Reuters) - Allergan Plc Chief Executive Brent Saunders said on Monday that while the company is considering large, transformational deals as part of a strategic review, they are a “very low priority and a very unlikely outcome” of the process.
+NEW YORK (Reuters) - Allergan Plc (AGN.N) Chief Executive Brent Saunders said on Monday that while the company is considering large, transformational deals as part of a strategic review, they are a “very low priority and a very unlikely outcome” of the process.

 Saunders said in an interview that the five options considered in the drug company’s review are deploying capital to buy back shares, doing divestitures, splitting the company, making acquisitions, or continuing to operate Allergan as is.